TweetBoost: Influence of Social Media on NFT Valuation: Data Collection and Analysis

 Next, we characterize the users on Twitter that post about these NFTs by analyzing their usernames.
 Twitter username is a strong indicator of affinity towards a cause or an organization.
 We computed character n-grams from usernames and manually inspected the most frequent ones.
 The most frequent relevant 3-gram turned out to be `nft' which was present in 7.6\% of the usernames.
 The other significant n-grams that came up were `crypto', `collect', and `design'.

 Further, we partition users into two buckets: NFT affiliated (having `nft' in their username) and non NFT-affiliated, and check their account creation dates.
 Fig.~\ref{fig:creation_date} shows that a large proportion of NFT affiliated accounts were created in the first quarter of 2021 indicating that they were specifically created to promote and push NFT related content.
 Also, over 60\% of all NFT-affiliated accounts were created in March 2021, compared to only 18\% of non NFT-affiliated accounts.
-We also found that the mean value of assets promoted by NFT-affiliated usernames was marginally more significant than those by non NFT-affiliated usernames.
+We also found that the mean value of assets promoted by non NFT-affiliated usernames was marginally more ($\approx$ 25\%) than those by NFT-affiliated usernames.
+We attribute this to the large number of low quality accounts created to specifically push NFT content.